 My mom only eats black olives and my dad only likes green ones.
 I never really liked olives of any kind that much until I tried these.
 They were set out as a bar snack (of all things).
 They are bright green, mild, and don’t taste sour or briny like most olives do.
 They’re great with this pasta dish, and also marinated in olive oil with slivers of garlic and rosemary (which is how the bar served them).
 Delicious and great for a wine and cheese cocktail hour (either just for you or for company).

 Perfect for long, hot summer days, this recipe requires no actual cooking.
 Crisp, refreshing, salty, and sweet, all at once.

 Easy enough for a weekend, fancy enough for company.
 The feta brine helps keep the chicken moist and adds flavor too.

 Sweet, juicy tomatoes, plus salty olives and feta, equals an easy summer meal.
 The feta cheese and olives are slightly salty, while the tomatoes add sweetness.
+Add a squirt of lemon juice for a citrusy burst.
 Works either hot as dinner, or cool as a pasta salad.

 Spinach and feta pie flavors, with a lot less effort.
 Make this for breakfast, brunch, or lunch.